superfaceai/testing/README.md

 );
 ```

-Given superface configuration is stored in class and used later in `run()` method.
-You can also pass in instance of `SuperfaceClient`, but it is not required as it gets initialized inside library if not provided.

 Given nock configuration is also stored in class.
 Property `path` and `fixture` is used to configure location of recordings and property `enableReqheadersRecording` is used to enable/disable recording of request headers (This is turned off by default).

 ### Running

-To test your capabilities, use method `run()`, which encapsulates nock recording and usecase perform.
-It expects superface configuration (similar to initializing `SuperfaceTest` class) and input.
-You don't need to specify profile, provider or useCase if you already specified them when initializing `SuperfaceTest` class.
+To test your capabilities, use method `run()`, which encapsulates nock recording and UseCase perform.
+It expects test configuration (similar to initializing `SuperfaceTest` class) and input.
+You don't need to specify `profile`, `provider` or `useCase` if you already specified them when initializing `SuperfaceTest` class.

 ```typescript
 import { SuperfaceTest } from '@superfaceai/testing-lib';